EU regulators tell Samsung to offer more to end antitrust case

 "The Commission can confirm that Samsung has submitted proposals, the Commission has assessed them and asked Samsung to improve them," EU spokesman Jonathan Todd said.
 He did not provide details.

+Samsung found itself under regulatory fire last year when it sought injunctions in several EU countries in 2011 against Apple's use of its patents for a mobile telephony standard.

-The company dropped its injunction requests against Apple in Europe after the Commission filed charges against it last year, saying such actions against companies willing to pay the fees were anti-competitive.
+The Commission said such actions against companies willing to pay for use of the patents on fair and reasonable terms was anti-competitive.

 The Commission also charged Google's Motorola Mobility with a similar offence in May.